Role Based Security

 In the Logi JReport Server console, point to Administration on the system toolbar, select Configuration > Advanced on the system toolbar, then check the Role Based Authorization option.

 By default, the option is unchecked and the security mechanism of setting permissions for users, groups and roles is applied.
 If the option is checked, the Permission Setting UI Displays option will be hidden automatically, since it is used to control UI display and is of no use in the role based security environment.

 In the server.properties file, set server.rolebased.authorization to true.

 In this case, the following three properties will not take effect since they control UI display of setting user/group/role permissions:

-If you enable the role based security system, when you set permissions for a resource on the Server Console, Server displays only roles.
-Role only based security is similar to Java EE security, where the developer assigns roles and during deployment users and groups can be mapped to the roles.
-So, if you are already using Java EE security, this would be the best method.
+If the role based security system is used, when you set permissions for a resource in the server console, there are only roles displayed.
+Role only based security is similar to Java EE security where the developer assigns roles and during deployment users and groups can be mapped to the roles so if you are already using Java EE security, this would be the best method.